-- 7. To stipulate the statutory obligation of the Interagency Committee, in conformity with the EU Sustainable Development Strategy, to submit every two years to the European Commission a complete report on the implementation of the National Sustainable Development Strategy, starting with the month of June 2011, accompanied by proposals and recommendations regarding possible changes to the general orientation, policies and priorities of the relevant EU Strategy. - 8.
-To ensure the representation of the Interagency Committee in the European Sustainable Development Network (ESDN) at EU level. - 9.
-To institute a Consultative Council for Sustainable Development at national level, with a Permanent Secretariat.
-The Consultative Council will have complete autonomy from the executive branch of the Government, but will be supported financially from the state budget (according to the established practice in most EU Member States).
-The Council will include 11-15 representatives of the Romanian scientific and academic community and civil society, persons of recognized authority and relevant competences.
-The Consultative Council shall operate under the aegis of the Romanian Academy, with a core mission to monitor the implementation of the National Sustainable Development Strategy. - 10.
-To stipulate the right of the Consultative Council to present an annual report to Romanian Parliament, complementing the report to be presented by the Interagency Committee, containing its own evaluation of the implementation of the National Sustainable Development Strategy and recommendations for further action. - 11.
-To seek for the Consultative Council membership status in the network of European Environmental and Sustainable Development Advisory Councils (EEAC) - 12.
-To start the peer-review procedure for the National Sustainable Development Strategy by institutions and experts from other EU Member States, in keeping with the explicit recommendations of the EU Sustainable Development Strategy.
+- 8. To stipulate the statutory obligation of the Interagency Committee, in conformity with the EU Sustainable Development Strategy, to submit every two years to the European Commission a complete report on the implementation of the National Sustainable Development Strategy, starting with the month of June 2011, accompanied by proposals and recommendations regarding possible changes to the general orientation, policies and priorities of the relevant EU Strategy. - 9.
+To ensure the representation of the Interagency Committee in the European Sustainable Development Network (ESDN) at EU level. - 10.
+To institute (by amending or replacing Law 158/1999) a Consultative Council for Sustainable Development at national level, with a Permanent Secretariat.
+The Consultative Council will be instated through Parliamentary Decision, will have complete autonomy from the executive branch of Government, but will be supported financially from the state budget (according to the established practice in most EU Member States), and will include 11-15 representatives of the Romanian scientific and academic community and civil society, persons of recognized authority and relevant competencies, The Consultative Council shall operate under the aegis of the Romanian Academy, with a core mission to monitor the implementation of the National Sustainable Development Strategy. - 11.
+To stipulate by law the right of the Consultative Council to present an annual report to Romanian Parliament, complementing the report to be presented by the Interagency Committee, containing its own evaluation of the implementation of the National Sustainable Development Strategy and recommendations for further action. - 12.
+To seek for the Consultative Council membership status in the network of European Environmental and Sustainable Development Advisory Councils (EEAC) - 13.
+To start the peer-review procedure for the National Sustainable Development Strategy by institutions and experts from the other EU Member States, in keeping with the explicit recommendations of the EU Sustainable Development Strategy.